 He has also written for The Guardian, The New Humanist and the Financial Times.

-In addition he has been profiled by several media outlets including Channel 4, the Financial Times, the Times,
+In addition he has been profiled by several media outlets including Channel 4, the Financial Times and the Times.

 "Musa is precise and all-encompassing in the same line.
 His poetry is intimate and erudite, passionate and beautiful."